Our first League Cup

 1907 - We lost 1-0 at home to Manchester United, despite being the reigning champions, with forward John Carlin playing his 35th and final reds game.
 Jimmy Turnbull struck the first of his six goals against the reds.

 1911 - We lost another top-flight match at Old Trafford 2-0, as United edged towards their second League title.
-Enoch West bagged two of his eight goals past us.
+Enoch West bagged two of his eight goals past us as inside-left Ronald Orr reached a century of reds appearances.

 2012 - Pepe Reina was sent off while playing his 183rd consecutive League game as we lost 2-0 at Newcastle United’s recently rebranded Sports Direct Arena.
 Papiss Cissé bagged a brace, with former United player José Enrique ending up in goal as we had already used our three allotted substitutes.
 Reina’s dismissal meant he would miss the upcoming FA Cup Semi-final derby at Wembley.